IntersysConsulting/scala-essentials-nanodegree/CONTRIBUTING.md

 The **Scala Essentials** nanodegree aims to provide a comprehensive tour of the Scala Programming Language for begginers.

-You can see the design document [here](https://docs.google.com/document/d/1HZ1Rsn46x_BVAo8scSyVr9r5IesyTyHhGptjW1n_T6A/edit?usp=sharing).
+You can see a complete definition of the Syllabus [here](https://intersysconsulting.github.io/scala-essentials-nanodegree/).

 **Modules**:
 1. Introduction